eirinnnnnn/eirinnnnnn.github.io/prof.md

     - Pick some recent papers and some most cited ones
 - **Notes**
     - Seems like his current students focus on System Designs more.
-    - (202510) GRA position posted on Jan, filled by Oct 9.
-Project-Oriented hiring.
+    - GRA position posted on Jan, filled by Oct 9.
+Project-Oriented hiring.(202510)

 ---

 ## 🔐 3.
 Cryptography & Security